 This section is for everyone; even those who attended one of our Boot Camps.

-There are three basic stages of development:
+In general, there are three basic stages of development for a new company:

 Each phase will include (1) guided, open-level exercises that will allow multiple skill levels to benefit – freshman art major to business senior, and (2) think-pair-share rounds to involve all in active learning of key concepts, and to encourage social interaction.